Varo486/AV1_Autoencoder_script/README.md

 Features:

-* Interactive AOMENC parameters for encoding
+* Interactive AOMENC parameters for encoding (option for parallel encoding available!)
 * Interactive SVT-AV1 parameters for encoding
 * CRF Analysis with ab-av1 (it works, though I don't recommend this method as it's inefficient)